wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * <a target="_blank" href="https://trailhead.salesforce.com/modules/salesforce1_mobile_app">
    Trailhead Module: Salesforce Mobile App Customization</a>

 <hr />

 ## Trailhead Playground

 A Trailhead Playground is an org you can use to complete hands on challenges, and try out new features and customizations.
-It <strong>comes with set of Trailhead-specific data</strong> that you can use when completing challenges, and a pre-installed unmanaged package that we use to test your hands-on challenges.
+It <strong>comes with set of Trailhead-specific data</strong> (a set of sample contacts, etc.) that you can use when completing challenges, and a pre-installed unmanaged package that we use to test your hands-on challenges.
 Trailhead Playgrounds have some limits, but for the most part they give you the same customization options as a production org.

 https://trailhead.salesforce.com/modules/trailhead_playground_management
 Trailhead: Trailhead Playground Management